 Filling of your choice (I used sauteed ground beef and raisins)

-Mix flour and soften butter with a fork.
+Mix flour, salt, and baking powder.
+Add soften butter and mix with a fork.
 Add 2 eggs and mix with your hands.
 Add water mixing until you can form a ball.
 If too wet try adding more flour till you get the right consistency.
 The dough should be flexible and not stick to your hand.
 Cover and let rest for 15 minutes.

 Roll the dough in a floured surfaced until it is about an 1/8 of an inch thick.
 Cut circles of about 3 inches of diameter.
 Roll the excess dough again and keep cutting circles till it’s all gone.